-Illinois is a leading producer
+Illinois is a leading agricultural producer

 Due to our central location in the country and our rich, fertile soil, Illinois is a leading producer of agricultural products for the country and world.
 The agriculture industry in Illinois is a primary contributor to our state’s economy, contributing $51.1 billion in value added.
 Seventy-six percent of Illinois land is farmland, and of those acres, 89% are used for cropland to grow valuable crops like corn and soybeans.
-Across Illinois you will find an estimated total of 70,000 farms, of which 96% are family-owned and operated.
+Across Illinois you will find an estimated total of 70,000 farms, of which more than 93% are family-owned and operated.

 Did you know?